 Temperature

 Globe mallow should be planted in USDA Hardiness Zones 7 – 11.
 It is extremely heat tolerant and cold-hardy down to 15℉.
-While it’s considered evergreen, it’s normal for it to lose some leaves during extreme drought or cold.
+While it’s usually considered evergreen, it’s actually semi-deciduous, since it will lose leaves during extreme drought or cold.

 Sun Exposure